 Solved: “My home’s exterior looks exactly like my neighbor’s.”

-9 subtle (inexpensive) paint touches for your South Shore exterior to turn up your curb appeal.
+9 paint touches for your South Shore exterior that’ll amp up your curb appeal.

 Driving around the South Shore and Boston-region, you may be frustrated to see homes that look just like yours.
 The good news is that you can add subtle touches to your home’s exterior with paint that will amp up your home’s design while still keeping in the South Shore’s traditional look.

-Subtle touch: Paint your window grids a dark color.
+Subtle touch #1: Paint your window grids a dark color.